encord-team/encord-active/docs/docs/workflows/evaluate-classification-model.md

 **Visualize the performance of your model**

-Encord Active enables you to inspect classification performance metrics such as Accuracy, Precision, Recall, and F1 scores as well as confusion matrix.
-Performance metrics can also be reported according to different class combinations.
+Encord Active enables you to inspect classification performance metrics such as Accuracy, Precision, Recall, and F1 scores as well as a confusion matrix.
+Performance metrics can also be inspected according to different class combinations.
+For this workflow, you need to [import your model predictions](../sdk/importing-model-predictions.mdx) into Encord Active.

 `Prerequisites:` Dataset, Labels, Classification Predictions